All posts

 Column-level generators produce rows in all four tables — but the diabetes diagnosis might appear six months after the metformin prescription.
 HbA1c values might be random floats between 0 and 100 rather than plausible readings between 4.0 and 14.0.
 Dosage adjustments might precede the lab results that would have motivated them.

 Data fills the schema but doesn't exercise the application.
-For background on why synthetic test data generated from schemas avoids this class of problem, that guide covers the mechanics in detail.
+For background on why generating test data from a schema avoids this class of problem, that guide covers the mechanics in detail.

 Synthea — the most widely used open-source tool for synthetic patient data — addresses the clinical realism problem well.
 Patient life histories get simulated with disease progressions, medication regimens, and encounter sequences that follow clinical logic.
 Records come out temporally consistent and medically plausible.
 For research and analytics, Synthea is a strong choice.